A large-scale survey across three metropolitan police forces aims to guide employers on retention techniques for women over 40.

 Appropriate physical environment.
 This could include cold water and effective ventilation.

-Carol Atkinson is Professor of HRM at Manchester Metropolitan University.
-She conducted the research with Professor Jo Duberley and Professor Fiona Carmichael from the University of Birmingham.
+Professor of HRM at Manchester Metropolitan University.
+Carol conducted the research with Professor Jo Duberley and Professor Fiona Carmichael from the University of Birmingham.